f-heeger/bioinfomatics-python-scripts/README.md

 Maps NCBI protein GIs to KEGG gene IDs via the KEGG REST API.
 Uses the `convert` operation.
 Will return a KEGG gene ID (including the three letter organism prefix) or `None` if no mapping was found.

 #### KeggGeneToPathwayMap
 Maps KEGG gene IDs to KEGG pathway IDs via the KEGG REST API.
 Uses the `link` operation.
-Will return a set of pathway IDs witout the `path:` prefix.
+Will return a set of pathway IDs without the `path:` prefix.
 Input has to be a KEGG gene ID including the three letter organism prefix.

 #### KeggPathwayIdToNameMap
 Maps KEGG pathway IDs (wihtout the `path:` prefix) to their name via the KEGG REST API.